 Sample the finest walks in the upper South Island, including the best sections of the Queen Charlotte and Abel Tasman Tracks on this outstanding itinerary.
-This fully lodge based accommodated walk completes a circuit of the northern South Island, beginning with a scenic drive over the mountainous Lewis Pass before taking in the spectacular scenery of the Marlborough Sounds from the Queen Charlotte Track.
+This fully lodge based accommodated walk completes a circuit of the northern South Island, beginning with the stunning Kaikoura Peninsula Walk before taking in the spectacular scenery of the Marlborough Sounds from the Queen Charlotte Track.
 You'll also nestle into the tranquillity of a remote eco lodge, weave your way through small bays and beautiful bushland along the Abel Tasman Walkway as well as retrace your steps along this magical trail from the decks of a yacht.
 The amazing scenery isn't finished yet as you divert inland from the coastal trails to Nelson Lakes to complete a circular track that provides wonderful views of craggy mountains and beech forests.
 Return to Christchurch via Hanmer Springs for a well deserved soak in its therapeutic hot pools.

 To determine the grade of a particular adventure we consider a number of factors.
 These include the condition of the terrain, the altitude, the number of pass crossings and the length of the trip.

 This itinerary utilises formed tracks on all of the walking undertaken.
 The trekking is as expected for a trip of this grade with no unexpected surprises in steepness.
 In general the hikes are of a half day duration which usually requires up to 3 hours walking.
 The tracks are well formed and often have information panels available for additional detail.
 For you to be able to really enjoy this trip we recommend that you are to walk comfortably for a few hours at a time (with breaks included).

 We recommend 60 minutes of aerobic type exercise, (either cycling, jogging or power walking) three times a week for the three months leading up to your trip.